-"We purchased the land for Park and Shore from LeFrak and broke ground a year ago," said Phillip Gesue, chief development officer.
+"We purchased the land for Park and Shore from LeFrak and broke ground a year ago," said Phillip Gesue, chief devel-opment officer.
 "We expect to see our first closings toward the middle of 2018."

-Gesue said in earlier times, Jersey City attracted residents with its proximity to jobs in nearby manufacturing plants and heavy industry.
-Today, just a short train or ferry ride from Manhattan, Jersey City draws a large group of urban, white-collar professionals.
+Gesue said in earlier times, Gesue said in earlier times, jersey City attracted residents with its proximity to jobs in nearby manufacturing plants and heavy industry.
+Today, just a short train or ferty ride from Manhattan, Jer-sey City draws a large group of urban, white-collar profession-als. urban, white-collar profession-als.